 2. Train with a backpack

 In a similar vein to breaking in your shoes, it’s a great idea to wear the backpack that you’re going to be using in the mountains on as many walks as you can.
-For some this might mean taking it to work, or if it’s a big boy of a backpack, and a little inappropriate for the work environment (get a new job!) then try and wear the bag occasionally on a walk or jog around the city.
+For some this might mean taking it to work, or if it’s a big boy of a backpack, and a little inappropriate for the work environment (get a new job!) then try to wear the bag occasionally on a walk or jog around the city.
 Look.
 We get it.
 The idea of wearing a bag on a run when you absolutely, definitely do not need to be wearing that bag might feel silly, but it will let you get a feel for all the features, for the right fit for your shoulders, and get you used to wearing the pack for hiking.

-Basically, it’s a case of leaving as little to chance on your multi-day hike as possible.
+Maybe a bit much for preparing for a weekend hike.
+But, basically, it’s a case of leaving as little to chance on your multi-day hike as possible.

 3. Seek out gradients